 Western American farmland

-A world-class nitrogen fertilizer complex in the Cheyenne, Wyoming region.
+A world-scale nitrogen fertilizer complex in the Cheyenne, Wyoming region.

 44%